junhanamaki/active_model_validators_ex/README.md

           field :array

           validates :array, array_inclusion: {
-              # the collection of valid values for array elements
+              # the collection of values to compare with each element in array
               in: [0, 1, 2], # this could also be written as a range: 0..2

               # can be either true or false, indicates if nil is accepted